litinoveweedle/hassio-addons/ntopng/DOCS.md

 It includes opensource community version of ntopng and opensource netflow collector implementation netflow2ng

 ## Installation

-The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.
+Install ntopng addon in your Home Assistant

 1. Click the Home Assistant My button below to open the add-on on your Home Assistant instance.

    [![Open this add-on in your Home Assistant instance.][addon-badge]][addon]

-1. Click the "Install" button to install the add-on.
+2. Click the "Install" button to install the add-on.
-1. Start the "Example" add-on.
+3. Start the "Example" add-on.
-1. Check the logs of the "Example" add-on to see it in action.
+4. Check the logs of the "Example" add-on to see it in action.

 ## Configuration

-Eventought this add-on is just an example add-on, it does come with some configuration options to play around with.

-**Note**: _Remember to restart the add-on when the configuration is changed._

 ntopng add-on configuration: